From the Allergic Living archives. First published in the magazine in 2010.

 Allergists have long heard stories of allergic children who have accidentally eaten milk or egg – perhaps grandma fed the child an off-limits cupcake, or a daycare provider didn’t realize that cookies contained egg – without reactions.

 But researchers are getting closer to understanding why kids like Theo can tolerate milk or egg that has been baked, while others still will react immediately.
 They’re also finding that introducing the baked food into the diet may actually help the child outgrow the allergy.

 At Johns Hopkins, some dairy-allergic kids, including those who have had significant reactions to milk in the past, have even moved on to unheated foods such as yogurt and chocolate milk.

 The best news: this is research that doesn’t have to wait for clinical trials and government approvals.
-As long as you begin at the office of your allergist, and he or she has the resources to perform food challenges safely, introducing baked milk or egg into your child’s diet is “something that can be done right now,” Dr. Wesley Burks, head of pediatric allergy and immunology at Duke University Medical Center, told the American Academy of Allergy, Asthma & Immunology conference in New Orleans earlier this year.
-He called this new way of treating milk and egg allergy a “paradigm change.”
+As long as you begin at the office of your allergist, and he or she has the resources to perform food challenges safely, introducing baked milk or egg into your child’s diet is “something that can be done right now,” Dr. Wesley Burks, head of pediatric allergy and immunology at Duke University Medical Center, told the American Academy of Allergy, Asthma & Immunology conference in New Orleans in 2010.
+He called this means of treating milk and egg allergy a “paradigm change.”